KishoreIthadi/Pinger/CONTRIBUTION.md

 ## Pull Requests

 - **Ensure your pull request adheres to the following guidelines:**
+    - Submit the PR to the `develop` branch not the `master` branch.
-    - You spellchecked your text
+    - You spellchecked your text.
-    - The title of the link is descriptive but short
+    - The title of the PR is descriptive but short.
-    - If necessary, you have added a short description after the link, ending with a period.
-    - You added some motivation about why this link is useful to beginners into the pull request
+    - Give the details of the issue your PR addresses.
+    - Keep an eye on the PR for further discussion.

 Thank you for your suggestions!

 ---

 ## Thank You
-> Thank you for your contributions to Pinger.
+> **Thank you for your contributions to Pinger.**